 Do you see the difference?
 A routine is doing the same things in the same order, and we all know young children love the security of a routine.
 They want to eat the same food every day (hello, mac and cheese!), play with the same toys every day and sing the same song at nap and bedtime.
 Every.
 Single.
 Day.

 Young children excel when it comes to routines.
 You know what they’re not good at?
-Time management.
+Time management.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 As any parent who has tried to get kids out the door on time knows, kids downright stink at time management.